 Once you are enrolled in one of these programs, you will either receive a debit card with funds already on it or you will be asked to submit receipts for reimbursement from an employer.
 If you don’t have enough money saved in your FSA or HSA, speak with your representative, and you may be allowed to partially charge the purchase or contribute additional funds to the account to cover costs.

 As with anything insurance or tax-related, there’s always a catch to watch out for.
-In order to preempt making a mistake in thinking hearing aid costs are covered, be sure to check and double check your coverage.
+In order to preempt making a mistake in thinking hearing aid costs are covered, be sure to check and double-check your coverage.
 While some HSAs are opened through independent companies, most are through an employer.
-That employer might put a cap to how much you can save or how much you can deduct from your paycheck.
+That employer might put a cap on how much you can save or how much you can deduct from your paycheck.

 Another thing to look out for is High Deductible Health Plans which cover services rendered before a deductible is met, but only if the services are considered preventative.
 In the case of hearing aids, many insurers do not consider the devices preventative, despite their benefits for the future of your hearing.